BioJulia/Bio.jl/docs/src/man/seq.md

 ```

-However it should be noted that by default these non-standard string literals
+However it should be noted that by default these sequence literals
 allocate the BioSequence object before runtime.
-This means there may be occasions where you program does not behave as you
+This means there may be occasions where your program does not behave as you
 first expect, even though it is the intended behaviour.
 For example consider the following code: